aazaff/startLearn.R/intermediateConcepts.md

    5
 ````

-Now we will know the appropriate **[row,column]** coordinates of all 2's in the matrix if we pair the input and the output of each **which( )** statement.
+Now we know the appropriate **[row,column]** coordinates of all 2's in the matrix if we pair the input and the output of each **which( )** statement.

-However, this approach is unsatisfactory for two reasons.
-First, what if we had a large number of rows (hundreds or thousands?) that we wanted to analyze?
+However, this approach is still unsatisfactory for two reasons.
+First, what if we had a large number of rows (hundreds or thousands) that we wanted to analyze?
 Typing out a **which( )** statement for each row would be exhausting and a waste of our time.
 Second, the way this output is organized isn't very clear, which is a violation of the first rule of R!
 Not to mention the fact that it also requires us to manually pair the rows with the columns, rather than giving us a single array of coordinates.

 ## Automating repetitive tasks